Elimination Chamber (2012): Preliminary matches

 The first match to air on pay-per-view was the Elimination Chamber match between reigning champion CM Punk, Dolph Ziggler, Chris Jericho, Kofi Kingston, R-Truth, and The Miz for the WWE Championship.
 Punk started off the match with Kingston.
 Punk sent Kingston into a pod and performed a Suplex on Kingston onto the chamber floor.
 Ziggler entered at #3, targeting Punk.
 R-Truth entered at #4, being eliminated by Punk after a diving elbow drop.
 Next was Miz followed by Jericho, who won the right to enter last after winning a Six-Pack Challenge on Raw.
 Jericho eliminated Ziggler after a Codebreaker and eliminated Kingston after forcing Kingston to submit to the Liontamer.
-Jericho was then knocked out after a roundhouse kick by Punk, leading to him falling out of the chamber (which had been opened to let Kingston out after he was eliminated) and accidentally landing on a camera man, knocking them out in the process and causing the latter to be deemed unable to continue by the ringside trainers, but this implies whether this method eliminated Jericho or not.
+Jericho was then knocked out after a roundhouse kick by Punk, leading to him falling out of the chamber (which had been opened to let Kingston out after he was eliminated) and accidentally landing on a camera man, knocking him out in the process and causing Jericho to be deemed unable to continue by the ringside trainers.
 Punk and Miz were the final two, after Punk kicked out of the Skull Crushing Finale, Punk performed a G.T.S. on Miz to score the final fall and retain his championship.

 Next was the Divas Championship match between reigning champion Beth Phoenix and Tamina Snuka.
 After a back-and forth-contest, Snuka would performed a Samoan drop to set up the Superfly Splash.
 Phoenix countered by superplexing Snuka from the top rope.
 Snuka then scored a superkick-Superfly Splash combination to Phoenix, leading to a close near-fall.
 Phoenix performed a Glam Slam on Snuka to score the pinfall and retain her title.

-CM Punk and Daniel Bryan defended their respective titles of WWE Champion and World Heavyweight Champion in Elimination Chamber matches.
+CM Punk and Daniel Bryan defended their respective WWE Championship and World Heavyweight Championship in separate Elimination Chamber matches.